truenas/documentation/content/Solutions/Integrations/AWSDeploy.md

 * Wait for AWS to finish status checks
 * Paste Public DNS or Public IP link in browser to access TrueNAS web interface

-## Using Virtualized TrueNAS with Amazon Web Services (AWS)
+## Using Virtualized TrueNAS CORE with Amazon Web Services (AWS)

 These instructions demonstrate how to create a virtualized TrueNAS image on FreeBSD, configure it with Amazon Elastic Compute Cloud (EC2), and access the TrueNAS web interface.
 There are a few things that must be prepared before building the image.

 The FreeBSD system needs two applications to create, configure, and upload the virtual machine image: [bhyve](https://bhyve.org/) and [bsdec2-image-upload](https://www.freshports.org/net/bsdec2-image-upload/).
 The most recent version (>=1.3.1) of *bsdec2-image-upload* is required, otherwise an SSL error occurs when attempting to upload the image.
-If not available on the ports tree, the utility can be downloaded from the [GitHub repository](https://github.com/cperciva/bsdec2-image-upload).
+If not available on the ports tree, the utility is available from the [GitHub repository](https://github.com/cperciva/bsdec2-image-upload).

 Currently, *bsdec2-image-upload* fails on images that aren't 10GB.
 An issue has been created, but in the meantime a workaround is to edit <file>main.c</file> and replace: